 No. In order to enable both the PTM Planning Committee and the Ridgecrest Conference Center to adequately prepare for those attending the conference, all registrations must be received at least two weeks before the conference.

 Can I pay when I arrive or do I have to pay when I register?
 What forms of payment do you accept?

 No. Registration and payment for the PTM Conference have been combined into one convenient process.
 All those registering for the PTM Conference must pay by credit card when they fill out the online registration form.
 The registration cannot be completed without the final step of the credit card payment.

 The cost of the Conference covers registration fees, room, meals at the main dining room, and the conference itself.
 Any extra spending will be completely at your discretion.

-The Ridgecrest campus also has an ice cream shop, a coffee shop featuring Starbucks coffee, and some food you ca buy a la carte.
+The Ridgecrest campus also has an ice cream shop, a coffee shop, and some food you can buy a la carte.
 Additionally, the Asheville area offers some attractive options for sightseeing, should you wish to do so.
 You will be responsible for these extra expenditures, and we encourage you to plan accordingly.

 Can I bring promotional materials for my organization, or books I have written?

+Yes!
+We welcome exhibitors for a small $25 fee, which covers a 4x4 table space and access to special features in our conference app.
 The PTM Conference is a great place to introduce others to your work or ministry.
-To facilitate the sharing of resources between groups and individuals, tables will be provided on which to display books, brochures, banners, or other materials.
-We have also planned a ministry fair/networking evening for this year’s Conference.
+To facilitate the sharing of resources between groups and individuals, tables are provided on which to display books, brochures, banners, or other materials.
+We have also planned a ministry fair/networking evening.
 Authors are free to sell their books at PTM, although we ask that they be relevant to the member care audience.
 (Authors are responsible for handling the sale of their own books; PTM organizers will not oversee these transactions.)